TheRandomFox/Factorio-Production-Planner/README.md

 # Factorio-Production-Planner

 Created as a school project.
-A simple companion app for the videogame Factorio, to help you plan your production lines.
+A simple companion app for the PC game Factorio, to help you plan your production lines.

 Built for Android 8.0+